 Year 7 – Self-awareness and introduction to world of work skills

-Year 8 – Employability skills
+Year 8 – Employability skills and linking careers to the curriculum

 Year 9 – Careers exploration and aspirations